ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - github copilot.md

     - `const words = []`

 - code suggestions from comments
-    - `// function to find longest string in array`
+    - `// function to find the avarage in an array of numbers`
     - `// GET /drinks`

 - questions from comments (note: comment depends on current language):